Font Controlling Commands

 ASCII ESC - n

-values will be ignored.
-The existing underline and underline thickness settings will be maintained.- 90° Rotation characters will not be underlined
+nvalues will be ignored.
+The existing underline and underline thickness settings will be maintained.90° Rotation characters will not be underlined

 Italics Mode - $1B $34